named-data/PyNDN2/INSTALL.md

 * Optional: trollius (for asyncio in Python <= 3.2)
 * Optional: Protobuf (for the ProtobufTlv converter and ChronoSync)
 * Optional: Sphinx (to make documentation)
-* Optional: pytest, mock and gevent (for running unit tests)
+* Optional: pytest and mock (for running unit tests)

 ### Option to use easy_install